Banner

 Are you planning a meeting?
 Meetings are gatherings of people that DO NOT require assistance from another department or vendor (such as housekeeping, catering, audio/visual support, etc.).

 Are you planning an event?
 Events are gatherings that DO require assistance from another department or vendor (i.e., you need extra tables or trash cans, you need Instructional Technologies Consulting to record the event, or you are ordering food).
-Any event serving alcohol must have a Duke security officer hired by the event host.
-Any gathering taking place in Star Commons, the 3rd Floor Mezzanine, the Loggias, Noble Plaza, Beber Sculpture Gardens, or the Alumnae Courtyard will be considered a special event; all reservations for these spaces must be made using the Event Request Form.
+Any event serving alcohol must have approval from the Events Office and a Duke security officer hired by the event host.

 Is your event part of a class?
 Additional classes, make-up classes, or changes to existing class schedules can be made by faculty and/or staff with an Outlook calendar meeting request and will be accepted by the Registrar’s Office; please make sure you copy registrar_office@law.duke.edu when creating Outlook requests.

-Also, only one conference/ symposium will be scheduled on any given day.
-These events can only be scheduled on Friday, Saturday and/ or Sunday.
+Also, only one conference/symposium will be scheduled on any given day.
+During the academic year, these events can only be scheduled on Friday, Saturday and/or Sunday.

 Scheduling a Meeting